tensorflow/tfjs-models/speech-commands/README.md

 // train.
 const modelName = 'colors';

-// Call `collectTransferLearningExample()` to collect a number of audio examples
+// Call `collectTransferExample()` to collect a number of audio examples
 // via WebAudio.
-await recognizer.collectTransferLearningExample(modelName, 'red');
+await recognizer.collectTransferExample(modelName, 'red');
-await recognizer.collectTransferLearningExample(modelName, 'green');
+await recognizer.collectTransferExample(modelName, 'green');
-await recognizer.collectTransferLearningExample(modelName, 'blue');
+await recognizer.collectTransferExample(modelName, 'blue');
-await recognizer.collectTransferLearningExample(modelName, 'red');
+await recognizer.collectTransferExample(modelName, 'red');
 // Don't forget to collect some background-noise examples, so that the
-// trasnfer-learned model will be able to detect moments of silence. await recognizer.collectTransferLearningExample(modelName, '_background_noise_');
+// trasnfer-learned model will be able to detect moments of silence. await recognizer.collectTransferExample(modelName, '_background_noise_');
-await recognizer.collectTransferLearningExample(modelName, 'green');
+await recognizer.collectTransferExample(modelName, 'green');
-await recognizer.collectTransferLearningExample(modelName, 'blue');
+await recognizer.collectTransferExample(modelName, 'blue');
-await recognizer.collectTransferLearningExample(modelName, '_background_noise_');
+await recognizer.collectTransferExample(modelName, '_background_noise_');
 // ...
-You would typically want to put `collectTransferLearningExample`
+You would typically want to put `collectTransferExample`
 //     in the callback of a UI button to allow the user to collect
 //     any desired number of examples in random order.

 // You can check the counts of examples for different words that have been
-// collect for this transfer-learning model. console.log(recognizer.getTransferLearningExampleCounts(modelName));
+// collect for this transfer-learning model. console.log(recognizer.getTransferExampleCounts(modelName));
 // e.g., {'red': 2, 'green': 2', 'blue': 2, '_background_noise': 2};

 // Start training of the transfer-learning model.
 // You can specify `epochs` (number of training epochs) and `callback`
 // (the Model.fit callback to use during training), among other configuration
 // fields.
-await recognizer.trainTransferLearningModel(modelName, {
+await recognizer.trainTransferModel(modelName, {
   epochs: 25,
   callback: {
     onEpochEnd: async (epoch, logs) => {